 The Committee:

-Considers any submission, referral or communication made in accordance with paragraphs 15 to 24 of decision I/7;
+a) Considers any submission, referral or communication made in accordance with paragraphs 15 to 24 of decision I/7;

-Prepares, at the request of the MoP, a report on compliance with or implementation of the provisions of the Convention;
+b) Prepares, at the request of the MOP, a report on compliance with or implementation of the provisions of the Convention;

-Monitors, assesses and facilitates the implementation of and compliance with the reporting requirements under article 10, paragraph 2, of the Convention.
+c) Monitors, assesses and facilitates the implementation of and compliance with the reporting requirements under article 10, paragraph 2, of the Convention.

 The Committee may examine compliance issues and make recommendations if and as appropriate.